Crimean Tatar language: Classification and dialects

-Romania
+Romania and Bulgaria

-There is also a variety of the Crimean Tatar language spoken in Romania.
+There is also a variety of the Crimean Tatar language spoken in and near Romania (Dobrujan Tatar).
 It includes Crimean Tatar and Nogai dialects, but today there is no longer a sharp distinction between the dialects.
 (Note: Tatar language spoken in Romania today has resulted from the recent fusion of two dialects: the Northern Nogai spoken north of Constanta since the first part of the second millennium and the Southern Crimean, which was spoken south of the city to Bulgarian Dobruja, likely since the annexation of Crimea by the Russian Empire.
 Today there is no longer a sharp distinction between these dialects.)
 This language belongs to the Kipchak Turkic languages, specifically to the Kipchak-Nogai group.

 Literary Tatar

 Tatar spoken in Romania has two distinct facets existing, interweaving and forming together the literary Tatar language "edebiy Tatarğa".
 One of these aspects is the authentic Tatar called "ğalpî Tatarğa" or "ğalpak Tatarğa" and the other is the academic Tatar language called "muwallímatça".